-This Three-Way ANOVA Calculator helps you analyze the effects of three independent variables (factors) on a dependent variable.
+This calculator helps you analyze the effects of three independent variables (factors) on a dependent variable.
 It calculates main effects and interaction effects between factors, helping you understand how multiple categorical variables influence your outcome measure.
-For example, you can analyze how teaching method, student gender, and grade level affect test scores, or how temperature, pressure, and catalyst type affect chemical reaction yields.
-Click here to populate the sample data for a quick example.
+It checks assumptions, provides a detailed ANOVA table, and an APA-style report. for a quick example.

 Where: